Pietroxero/Personal_planner/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+## Tests
+Testing for this assignment included console.log of multiple functions to see what was happening with localstorage and how to grab it to print to the page.
+More so I went the different iterations of scripts to get the correct flow and objects working.

 ## Screenshots